 Featured image: Herrmann Nitsch - Schuett, via my9arts.es

 If you are on social media, then the chances are you have seen some of Isaac Cordal’s freaky miniature street works float past your screen, especially the image chosen for this list.
-Isaac Cordal has become known for his miniature sculptures of people and sometimes skeletons, which are placed strategically in gutters, on the tops of buildings, bus stops and other unusual places.
+Isaac Cordal has become known for his miniature sculptures of people and sometimes skeletons, which are placed strategically in gutters, on top of buildings, bus stops and other unusual places.
 The small people are often caught in situations such as waiting for a bus, but can also be found in tragic moments such as accidental death, suicide or family funerals, just to emphasize the morbid nature of this miniature art world.

 Featured image: Isaac Cordal - Politicians Discussing Global Warming, via pinterest.com